Simula-COMPLEX/WTSPublic/README.md

 ### Step: 3
 **Inputs settings**

-Input settings can be change in different input files in `inputs` directory.
+Input settings can be change in different input files in `APD-DT/inputs` directory.

 **Running one DT**